 If you’re new to Linux or are looking for a change, these distributions are easily among the best options of 2017.
 This list was designed to cover different experience levels and use cases.
-So if you’re a system admin, developer, or a desktop user, you’ll find something to interest you.
+So whether you’re a system admin, developer, or a desktop user, you’ll find something to interest you.

 If you’re fresh to this whole Linux business then it’s natural to feel a little overwhelmed if you’re migrating over from Windows or Mac OS.
 For that reason, you may want to start simple, and Linux Mint is just what you need.

 Mint comes packed with much of the software you need to get straight back into your workflow, such as LibreOffice and some decent onboard media software.
 You have a choice of four main desktop environments, with Cinnamon being the most Windows-like with its pseudo-Start menu (though MATE remains a popular choice, too).
 It’s pretty light resource-wise, too, loading faster and using less memory than the all-popular Ubuntu.